 - Become skilled in interpreting ultrasound images and video

-- Gain a solid understanding of current ultrasound literature, politics, and practices
+- Gain a solid understanding of current ultrasound literature, economics, and practices

-- Attend and participate in weekly quality assurance ultrasound review sessions with ultrasound faculty
+- Attend and participate in weekly quality assurance ultrasound review sessions with faculty

-- Be able to establish and maintain an ultrasound program
+- Prepare to establish and maintain an ultrasound program

 - Become a leader in bedside emergency medicine ultrasound